chrisof4/5-year-Treasury-calc/README.md

 5 year treasury prices are the most complex.
 Now that this version is stable, I may create a new project to calculate 10 year and 30 year treasury prices also.
 The user would get a menu asking which they want to calculate.

-# The following two scripts will probably be combined into one script once they are stable.
 # 5-year-frac2dec
 Convert a 5 year treasury note price from fraction to decimal.